lazavgeridis/mddgan/README.md

 python discover_semantics.py pggan_celebahq1024 [method_name]
 ```

-Note that in the case of StyleGAN models (StyleGAN/StyleGAN2), the above executions will
+Note that in the case of StyleGAN/StyleGAN2 models, e.g `stylegan2_ffhq1024` and
+`stylegan_bedroom256` from above, the default behaviour of the program is to analyze
-analyze _all layers_ of the selected GAN model by default, which will discover directions
+_all layers_ of the selected model by default, which will discover directions
 that impact multiple variation factors at once.
-This behaviour can be modified by using the
+However, this behaviour can be modified by
-`--layer_range` option.
-For example, to extract semantics that effect the overall geometric
+using the `layer_range` option.
+For example, to extract semantics that effect the overall
-properties of the image, you probably want to target the initial layers:
+geometric properties of the image, you probably want to target the initial layers:

 ```
 python discover_semantics.py stylegan2_car512 [method_name] --layer_range 0-3
 ```
+In general, the argument to `layer_range` indicates the layer indices of
+the model to analyze and is of the form: $idx_{1} - idx_{2}$, where
+$idx \in [0, G_{num_layers}]$.

 Visualization results will be saved on the `./results` directory by default, but this can be modified
-using the `--save_dir` option.
+using the `save_dir` option.

 ### Reproducibility
 To recreate the figures present in the thesis the following Google Colab notebooks